svaarala/duktape/doc/error-objects.rst

 Error objects
 =============

+Standard Ecmascript ``Error`` instances are quite barebones: they only contain a ``name`` and a ``message``.
+Most Ecmascript implementations, including Duktape, provide additional error properties like file name, line number, and traceback.
 Ecmascript allows throwing of arbitrary values, although most user code throws objects inheriting from the ``Error`` constructor.
-Ecmascript ``Error`` instances are quite barebones: they only contain a ``name`` and a ``message``.
-Most Ecmascript implementations provide additional error properties like file name, line number, and traceback.

 This document describes how Duktape creates and throws ``Error`` objects, what properties such objects have, and what error message verbosity levels are available.
 The internal traceback data format and the mechanism for providing human readable tracebacks is also covered.

 Also see the user documentation which covers the exposed features in a more approachable way.

 Error message verbosity levels
 ==============================